MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/eslz-overview.md

 ### Data Platform Operational Excellence

-The Enterprise Analytics and AI platform was designed with data platform operational excellence at its core through self-service enablement, governance and streamlined deployments.
+The Enterprise Scale Analytics and AI platform was designed with data platform operational excellence at its core through self-service enablement, governance and streamlined deployments.
 The working model for data operations enables these core principles through the use of Infrastructure as Code, deployment templates, deployment processes that includes a forking and branching strategy and a central repository.

 For further reading, see [Platform automation and DevOps](eslz-dataops.md).

 ### Data Science Environment

-[needs info]
+A **data science environment** following the Enterprise Scale Analytics and AI solution pattern, enables data scientists, business analyst and developers to benefit from many types of services, which can be quickly deployed to a [Data Product](#data-products).

+For further reading, see [Data Science Environment](eslz-data-science-environment.md).

 ### Data Science Workflow and MLOps

-[needs info]
+On Enterprise Scale Analytics and AI platform there is a rigor process in place that allows data science teams to structure their projects and leverage git to share code and other artifacts.

+For further reading, see [Data Science Workflow and MLOps](eslz-data-science-workflow-and-mlops.md).

 ## Provisioning the Enterprise Scale Analytics and AI Platform